Augmented Reality 101

 Here is an example of an application used by BMW Research.
 A great example of how this technology can be used to enhance education and training.

 Eye of Judgement, a video game made for the Playstation 3 uses the PS Eye camera, and a form of CyberCode to allow gamers the chance to play an AR battle trading card game.
 CyberCode (developed by Dr. Jun Rekimoto in 1996) is a visual tagging system designed for AR applications, based on an image recognition technology that uses visual-markers.
 To recognize the code, a captured image is binarized and candidate areas are picked up.
 If the black and white cell pattern in the marker area is the correct bit pattern, the area is recognized as a correct CyberCode, just like a normal bar code.
 While recognizing the 2D codes, the 3D position and orientation of the camera is estimated in relation to the distortion of the incoming visual code images.
 Using CyberCode and 2D markers like it, eliminates the need for expensive 3D position sensor devices.
-All it requires is a low-cost camera, visual-markers that can be printed on regular paper, and an AR program that can read the markers.

 I am currently setting up my own augmented reality system using the ARToolKit system developed by the Human Interface Technology Lab at Washington University.
 ARToolKit is a C and C++ language software library that lets programmers easily develop Augmented Reality applications.
 Here are some examples of how it is being used.
 This system uses markers similar to CyberCode for identifying 3D files, can be downloaded with just OpenGL graphics support, and can support VRML models and animations with the OpenVRML renderer download.
 A glimpse at what I have dabbled in so far using the ARTag system.